IDAES/idaes-pse/docs/property_models/water.rst

 to the framework.
 The vapor fraction will also always return 0 or 1 as appropriate.
 These options can be used when the phase of a fluid is know for certain to only be liquid or only be vapor.
-For the temperature-pressure-vapor fraction formulation, this eliminates the complimentary constraint, but for the enthalpy-pressure formulation, where the vapor fraction is always calculated, the single phase options probably do not provide any real benefit.
+For the temperature-pressure-vapor fraction formulation, this eliminates the complementarity constraint, but for the enthalpy-pressure formulation, where the vapor fraction is always calculated, the single phase options probably do not provide any real benefit.